Silverneo/Silverneo.github.io/index.md

 </ul>

 ### Useful Links

+- [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet): A cheatsheet for markdown language which I almost look up everyday!
-- How To Ask Questions The Smart way [http://www.catb.org/esr/faqs/smart-questions.html](http://www.catb.org/esr/faqs/smart-questions.html)
+- [How To Ask Questions The Smart way](http://www.catb.org/esr/faqs/smart-questions.html): A guide on how to get help on the Internet.